Our Firm’s Flat-Fee Price List

 Disclaimer… I am not a CPA…

-The Alternate Payee’s share of benefits is typically considered taxable to the Alternate Payee and not to the Participant (there are caveats to this particularly with deferred compensation).
+The alternate payee’s share of benefits is typically considered taxable to the alternate payee and not to the participant (there are caveats to this – particularly with deferred compensation).
 Section 72(t) of the Internal Revenue Code provides an exception to the 10% tax penalty for retirement plan early withdrawals if the withdrawal is made pursuant to a QDRO, the lump-sum distribution will be taxed as ordinary income.
-If the retirement monies are immediately rolled over into an IRA or annuity vehicle that qualifies under the IRC, there will be no tax consequences to the Alternate Payee.
-The federal government has their own version of a 401(k) plan (TSP) and the same tax consequences would be applicable to the lump-sum distribution.
+If the retirement monies are immediately rolled over into an IRA or annuity vehicle that qualifies under the IRC, there will be no tax consequences to the alternate payee.
+The federal government has its own version of a 401(k) plan (TSP) and the same tax consequences would be applicable to the lump-sum distribution.